tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 import Optics.Label (LabelOptic(labelOptic))

 -- makeFieldLabelsNoPrefix generates the below instances for each field.
+--
+-- The reason for the convoluted equality constraints (e.g. k ~ A_Lens, ...)
+-- over writing them directly (instance LabelOptic "name" A_Lens ...) is -- improved type inference.

 -- name lens for employee
+instance
+  (k ~ A_Lens, a ~ String, b ~ String) =>
-instance LabelOptic "name" A_Lens Employee Employee String String where labelOptic = lensVL nameLens
+  LabelOptic "name" k Employee Employee a b where labelOptic = lensVL nameLens
     where
       nameLens :: Functor f => (String -> f String) -> Employee -> f Employee